undabot/json-api-symfony/README.md

     }
 ```

-##### Request filters
+#### Request filters

-If we want to allow and read filter from request when given endpoint is resource collection one we can do it like this:
+If the endpoint requires filters, this is how to add them.
+First, allow the filters by calling the `allowFilters` method.
+This method receives an array of strings, which are actually filter names.
+After allowing the filters you can read their values by calling `$request->getFilterSet()?->getFilterValue('filter_name')`.
+Keep in mind that filtering is supported on endpoints that deal with collections.

 ```php
 <?php